wiseman-timelord/MaNTella-Launcher/README.md

 # Mantella-Local-Launcher ([Mantella v11.4](https://github.com/art-from-the-machine/Mantella/releases))
 Status: Pre-release works for v11.4, attempting to be updating to v12, and improve along the way...
-1. From the new preview contents, we can see that the location for `config.ini` is corrupt/incomplete, the creation of the merged full path needs investigating.
 1. Scripts have been merged, all features ned testing and fixing while old scripts are around.
 2. Ensure working for v12...2a. debug til working, 2b.
 Clean up and test.
 3. when 100% working version with 2 files, then make into release.